-We spent time planning the next stage of our travels.
-We realised that we'd left the application for our Myanmar visa late.
-This now compounded by public holidays we would probably have to attempt to get them expedited.
+In Langkawi we spent time planning the next stage of our travels.
+We realised that we'd left the application for our Myanmar visas very late.
+This was now compounded by some public holidays and we would probably have to attempt to get them expedited.

 The ferry trip was on a grey day, in a suspect looking vessel we made our way through a choppy sea.
 The ferry rocked around and we were amused to see some guy sitting in his seat with his hat on his head and wearing a life jacket!

 A warning!
 When travelling by ferry in Asia take something warm to wear.
 They often have the air con on full blast freezing!!
 Being unprepared can make for an unpleasant chilling few hours.

 On a mission to help others expand their horizons.
 Who knows where they can end?
 Passionate about learning and embracing the changing world.
 Adventurous and skeptical but optimistic!